 The network of trade routes beginning from Gwadar is meant to augment high-profile connectivity across the region.
 These trade routes make Gwadar a prospective inter-junction as the Belt and Road Initiative (BRI) is estimated to link 3 billion people over three continents of Africa, Europe and Asia.
 Regionally, the transits proposed under CPEC from Gwadar to regional trade partners integrate with National Highway and Motorway networks.
 While these projects are often grouped together for CPEC connectivity, funding has come from multiple regional and extra-regional relationships, including roads built by the U.S. Agency for International Development, the Japan International Cooperation Agency, the Asian Development Bank, along with Pakistan-based private banks.
 In this arrangement, the interests of major stakeholders from the region and beyond converge on one core necessity for the projects—stability of the area and trade connectivity across the region.

-For partners in landlocked countries of Central Asia, Gwadar is imaged as meeting point for a network of land and maritime trade routes.
+For partners in landlocked countries of Central Asia, Gwadar is imaged as a meeting point for a network of land and maritime trade routes.
 In March 2021, Pakistan signed bilateral agreements with Uzbekistan outlining procedures of trade and transit, which included access to Pakistan’s ports of Gwadar and Karachi.
 This followed previous conversations on building connectivity from Pakistan to Central Asia, including a 2018 proposition from the Uzbekistan government for a railway corridor from Termez through Afghanistan and into Peshawar in Pakistan, connecting with the Main Line One railway of CPEC.
-Pakistani companies also intend to invest in Uzbekistan free economic zones, which will allow them to access high quality Uzbek cotton, qualified labor, and a pass to free export regime to be used for trade with Central Asian states, which make up a population of 300 million people.
+Pakistani companies also intend to invest in Uzbekistan free economic zones, which will allow them to access high quality Uzbek cotton, qualified labor, and a pass to a free export regime to be used for trade with Central Asian states, which make up a population of 300 million people.
 As part of building connectivity with Central Asia, China and Pakistan have also proposed bringing Afghanistan into CPEC.
 Pakistan is the major trade door for Afghanistan through a transit gateway.
 This trade transit has two main crossing points; one, at the Chamman border in Balochistan and the second at Torkham in KPK.

 Pakistan is in a position to capitalize on this opportunity and become regional connectivity hub and engage with various strategic partners due to Gwadar’s strategic position.
 Maximizing Gwadar port and its potential, however, requires an inter-structural scrutiny of the strategic, political, economic, and socio-cultural dimensions of the project, and asking how these factors will be impacted by regional and extra-regional connectivity goals.